Why is NGT entertaining letters from lawmakers, asks SC

 Singhvi sought time to find this out and the matter was posted for hearing on Wednesday.

-The NGT had passed the order on a petition filed by M P K. Raghu Ramakrishna Raju, alleging violation of CRZ norms by the project.
+The National Green Tribunal had passed the order on a petition filed by M P K. Raghu Ramakrishna Raju, alleging violation of CRZ norms by the project.

 The National Green Tribunal was established under the National Green Tribunal Act 2010 for effective and expeditious disposal of cases relating to environmental protection.